learninguser/notes/Day23.md

 - This is necessary to fetch resources information from cloud providers such as AWS
 - To work with AWS EC2 plugin on ansible, the files should have `aws_ec2.yaml` extension
-- For example to fetch all the EC2 instances with the name web, we can use the following:
+- For example to fetch all the EC2 instances with the name `web`, we can use the following:

   `web.aws_ec2.yaml`